Global Payroll

 Subsidiary

-Companies incorporated in this manner are generally unrestricted by the Company Act regarding their activities, except for general limitations on investments, capital loans, and guarantees.
-Each shareholder is liable for the company up to the amount of capital contributed.
-A foreign company can be the sole corporate shareholder of a limited company or a company limited by shares, except in certain restricted sectors.
+Companies incorporated in this manner are generally subject to the Taiwan Company Act and other applicable regulations.
+Each shareholder is generally liable for the company up to the amount of capital contributed.
+A foreign company can be the sole corporate shareholder of a limited company or a company limited by shares, except in restricted sectors.
 The company must have at least one shareholder.

-There are no minimum capital requirements for a limited company or company limited by shares unless it operates in a sector requiring special permits or approvals.
-However, a minimum startup capital of NT$5 million is necessary if the company intends to employ foreign professionals in Taiwan within the first year.
-Typically, the paid-in capital should be adequate to cover setup costs.
+There are no general minimum capital requirements for a limited company or company limited by shares unless it operates in a sector requiring special permits or approvals.
+In practice, however, the paid-in capital should be adequate to cover setup costs and support the business plan.
+Additional practical thresholds may apply where the company intends to sponsor work permits for foreign professionals.

 The incorporation procedure involves several steps: